ProFormA/taskxml/gradinghints/whitepaper-grades.md

 </tns:grading-hints>
 ```

-The above simple example calculates the sum of all test-generated scores.
+The above simple example calculates the sum of all test-generated score.
 From this a grader could produce a scoring result for students like the following:

 > Your grade result is composed of several test results:
 >